awsdocs/amazon-opensearch-service-developer-guide/doc_source/data-streams.md

 ### Step 5: Rollover a data stream<a name="data-streams-example-5"></a>

 You can set up an [Index State Management \(ISM\)](ism.md) policy to automate the rollover process for the data stream\.
-The ISM policy is applied to the backing indices at the time of their creation\.
-When you associate a policy to a data stream, it only affects the future backing indices of that data stream\.
+The ISM policy is applied to the backing indexes at the time of their creation\.
+When you associate a policy to a data stream, it only affects the future backing indexes of that data stream\.
 You also don’t need to provide the `rollover_alias` setting, because the ISM policy infers this information from the backing index\.

 **Note**
 If you rollover a backing index to [cold storage](cold-storage.md), OpenSearch removes this index from the data stream\.
 Even if you move the index back to [UltraWarm](ultrawarm.md), the index remains independent and not part of the original data stream\.